mevdschee/wped/README.md

 wikt [-f] [-l lang] [search]
 ```

 If your search returns only a single result you may give the optional "-f" flag to retrieve the full Wikipedia/Wiktionary document of the first result.
 You can override the language with a two letter code (ISO 639-1) using the "-l" flag.
-If you do not enter a language, then "en" is chosen by default.
+If you do not enter a language, then the system locale is chosen by default.